aklivity/zilla-docs/src/reference/config/catalogs/catalog-aws-glue.md

 ## Summary

-Defines a catalog with a schema pulled from aws glue to enforce validation.
+Defines a catalog that can fetch schemas [AWS Glue](https://aws.amazon.com/glue/) to enforce validation.

 ## Configuration